 The registration process includes course selection, enrollment and payment of tuition and fees.
 Currently enrolled and returning CBC students register prior to the beginning of each quarter based on the number of cumulative credit hours they have earned (a maximum of 60 credit hours transferred from another institution may be applied).
 New students to CBC will be assigned a registration time after completing the admission and getting started process.
 Students must be registered in classes in order to attend.
 The maximum number of credits a student may enroll in is 18 per quarter.
-Registration for more than 18 credits requires approval.
+Registration for more than 18 credits requires approval from your completion coach.
+Email counseling@columbiabasin.edu more information.

-Any degree-seeking student or any student wishing to register for a math or English course or a course with a math or English prerequisite must complete a placement test.
-Contact the Assessment Center to schedule an appointment.
-Transfer students who have completed math and English from an accredited college will not be required to complete a placement test, provided an official college transcript is submitted that documents the necessary prerequisites.
+Any degree-seeking student or any student wishing to register for a math or English course or a course with a math or English prerequisite must complete a placement option.
+Please contact the Assessment Center for more information.
+Transfer students who have completed math and English from an accredited college will not be required to complete placement, provided an official transcript is submitted that documents the necessary prerequisites.

-Students may rearrange their class schedule within the first three days of Fall, Winter or Spring quarter.
+Students may rearrange their class schedule within the first three days of fall, winter or spring quarter.
 Schedule changes made on the second or third day of the quarter do require instructor approval.
 Students may withdraw from a class through the 40th day of the quarter.
 Students must complete a registration form and submit it to Hawk Central or use web registration.